emmanuelansah247/neuralnetwork/README.md

 # Web Scraping Project
-This is a neural network project using pythong and django.
+This is a neural network project using python and django.
 Neural network is a computer system modelled on the human brain and nervous system.
 It is a subset of deep learning.
-The neural network code in this repository was written from scratch in python
+The neural network code in this repository was written from scratch in python.
+It is a simple neural network with three layers: Input layer, Hidden layer and Output layer

 ## Stack